Wills & Estates

-An enduring power of attorney (EPA) gives you the power to specify a person (known as an attorney) who will manage your affairs and make decisions on your behalf when mental or physical incapacity may occur as a result of conditions such as brain damage, dementia, unconsciousness, Alzheimer’s or serious injury.
-This is necessary because, without such a document, your family members do not automatically have the right to make financial, property, personal or medical decisions for you while you are mentally incapacitated.
+An enduring power of attorney (EPA) gives you the power to specify a person (known as an attorney) who will manage your affairs and make decisions on your behalf if you are mentally or physically incapacitated.
+This can occur as a result of conditions such as brain damage, dementia, unconsciousness, Alzheimer’s or serious injury.
+An EPA is needed as your family members don’t automatically have the right to make decisions for you while you are cognitively incapacitated.

 Probate & estate administration

-The basic duties of an executor are to ensure that the wishes of the deceased are carried out by listing and managing the assets and liabilities of the deceased and then distributing the estate to the beneficiaries as set out in the will.
+The basic duties of an executor are to ensure that the wishes of the deceased are carried out.
+They do this by listing and managing the assets and liabilities of the deceased and then distributing the estate to the beneficiaries as set out in the will.
 The administration of the estate can be a long and complicated process.
-We can guide you in the execution of your duties including obtaining full information about the estate assets and liabilities and obtaining grants of probate or letters of administration.
+We can guide you in the execution of your duties, including obtaining all necessary information about the estate assets and liabilities and obtaining grants of probate or letters of administration.

 Some estates will require the grant of probate or grant of letters of administration to be resealed in another jurisdiction.
-We can assist you in applications for reseal of grants.
+We can assist you in applications for resealing grants.

-Once a grant of probate or letters of administration have been obtained, or in estates where a grant is not required, we can assist executors and administrators in administering the estate.
+Once a grant of probate or letters of administration have been obtained, or in estates where a grant isn’t required, we can help executors and administrators to administer the estate.
 Administering an estate includes activities such as closing the deceased’s bank accounts, collecting and protecting estate assets, selling or transferring shares and/or properties owned by the deceased, attending to any debts or liabilities, finalising the deceased’s taxation affairs and making distributions to the beneficiaries in accordance with the will or in accordance with the intestacy laws.

-One of the major reasons for estate disputes is when there is no valid will.
+One of the major reasons for estate disputes is the lack of a valid will.
 Ensuring that your loved one has a valid will is not enough to prevent a challenge but clear and well thought-out intentions do assist in the process.